Reltroner/reltroner-studio/content/factions/henchoway.md

 ---

-# 🕳️ Faction Profile: Henchoeway
+# 🕳️ Faction Profile: Henchoway
 ### Asthortera's Eternal Antagonist — The Cult of Illusory Comfort

 ---

 ### 🧠 Overview
-**Henchoeway** is a clandestine, manipulative faction born from the deepest recesses of **Nytherion Abyss**.
-Unlike traditional governments, Henchoeway functions as a **shadow cult** that spreads through media, institutions, and minds—disguising itself as movements of rest, stability, or convenience.
+**Henchoway** is a clandestine, manipulative faction born from the deepest recesses of **Nytherion Abyss**.
+Unlike traditional governments, Henchoway functions as a **shadow cult** that spreads through media, institutions, and minds—disguising itself as movements of rest, stability, or convenience.

 > *“To dive is to forget.
 To forget is to belong.”*

-Henchoeway is not just an enemy of nations—it is an enemy of awakening.
+Henchoway is not just an enemy of nations—it is an enemy of awakening.

 ---